arleenliu/APCSWorkspace/README.md

 # APCSWorkspace
-These are the projects I did in my AP Computer Science class!
+These are the projects I did in my Java and AP Computer Science class!